 Once again, he knows what he will do with the ball long before he receives it, and in letting the ball run across his body with his first touch, he is able to turn and face forward despite being instantly closed down.
 From there, in the blink of an eye, Jorginho releases Lorenzo Insigne into space down the left flank.

-The Napoli star’s ability to split defences outweighs Carrick’s.
-With three assists and an average of 1.7 key passes per 90, the Italian international is a more regular creator than Carrick was last term.
+The Napoli star's ability to split defences outweighs Carrick's.
+With four assists and an average of 1.7 key passes per 90, the Italian international is a more regular creator than Carrick was last term.

 When looking at the two players' expected goals build-up per 90 averages (xGB90), we see how Jorginho's involvement in passing moves often results in goals being scored.
 The xGB metric attempts to recognise the contribution of players who don't score or assist, but who are involved at an early stage in a move that leads to a goal.

 Whenever a player is part of an unbroken spell of possession that leads to a shot, no matter if they play the first pass or the last, the xG score of the shot is added to their xGB.